Engineering Morality into the Machine

 Re-Wiring the Gradient

 Start with the money, because the money is the master signal.
 No ministry or hospital should ever see a budgetary benefit from a death.
 Score every MAID case as though the patient continued to consume care at the average cost for their condition; erase the accounting wink entirely, and let any site whose case-mix-adjusted rate runs high trip an audit with teeth.
 Then close the billing asymmetry underneath it.
-Today there is a code for administering death and often none for the labour of making death no longer wanted.
-That is perverse on its face.
+Any fee schedule that pays for administering death but not for the labour of making death no longer wanted is perverse on its face.
 Pay clinicians equally — better, if anything — for intensive palliative optimization, aggressive pain control, the logistics of social support, structured values counseling: bundle it into a funded Relief-First episode of a few weeks that must run before any Track 2 eligibility is finalized.

 Much suffering is not medical at all but circumstantial — housing insecurity, thin home care, a missing wheelchair ramp.
 Where the driver is solvable, solving it comes first.
 A Counterfactual Care Guarantee makes that a statutory right: the necessary intervention delivered inside fourteen days for urgent cases, thirty for standard, funded from a pool walled off from any hospital’s budget so that the body offering the alternative is never the body that saves money when the alternative is declined.